comychitz/cast/README.md

 Folder names are used for naming the libraries and executables by default (libraries prefixed with lib).

+Include a `conanfile.txt` file at the top level of your directory and cast will handle installing and linking against the dependencies for you. *Note: this requires the CastGenerator package to be available.*

 *See example projects [here](https://github.com/comychitz/cast/tree/master/examples)*

 ### cast.cfg